borg286/minecraft2/README.md

 1. Apply to shore to get your first base

 2. Build a dock with steps for easy access

-### 9x9

-Alternatively carve out a 9x9x6 tall room, with torches centered on each wall should be room enough to get you through to end game.

-Consider making a Mob Filter(player) to replace your front door.

 ### Sleep